 The negotiations remain unpredictable and various 'final deadlines' have come and gone.
 One thing is certain at this late stage, we will need to work quickly and flexibly if any deal is agreed to ensure our own domestic constitutional arrangements are respected.
-That means we do not know ensure our own domestic constitutional arrangements are respected.
-That means we do not know when the policy letter can be published or when it may need to be debated; but we do know that the Transition Period only lasts until the end of December.
+That means we do not know

+- 340 when the policy letter can be published or when it may need to be debated; but we do know that the Transition Period only lasts until the end of December.
 Due to this timeline, the policy letter might need to be considered in a scheduled States' Meeting - but be published outside the usual deadlines - or it might require additional States' Meetings at short notice before the end of the year.
-The Committee will keep States' Members updated.

-Alderney and Sark will also follow their own constitutional processes and are aware of the same timing issues.
-We have stressed repeatedly to the UK that the Bailiwick needs time to follow its parliamentary processes so that each jurisdiction can consider whether to participate in any final UK-EU agreement.
+The Committee will keep States' Members updated. - Alderney and Sark will also follow their own constitutional processes and are aware of the same timing issues.
+We have stressed repeatedly to the UK that the Bailiwick needs time to follow its parliamentary processes so that each jurisdiction can consider whether to participate in any final UK-EU agreement. - The UK-EU negotiations are still ongoing and we do not know yet the extent that the Bailiwick may be, or wish to be, involved in any resulting agreement.
+We continue to strive for a relationship with the EU that meets the needs of Guernsey, and the wider Bailiwick; its communities and its economies.

-- The UK-EU negotiations are still ongoing and we do not know yet the extent that the Bailiwick may be, or wish to be, involved in any resulting agreement.
-We continue to strive for a relationship with the EU that meets the needs of Guernsey, and the wider Bailiwick; its communities and its economies. - The Policy & Resources Committee is doing all that it can, together with other States' 345 Committees and the other Islands, to ensure that the Bailiwick is ready for the end of the Transition Period and for the new relationships with the EU and the wider world - whatever those relationships might be.
+The Policy & Resources Committee is doing all that it can, together with other States' committees and the other Islands, to ensure that the Bailiwick is ready for the end of the Transition Period and

+355 for the new relationships with the EU and the wider world - whatever those relationships might be.
+Thank you, madam.